mozartspa/mobx-form/website/docs/api/useForm.md

 getFieldErrors(field: string): string[] | undefined
 ```

-Get the errors of a field, if any.
+Gets the errors of a field, if any.

 ---